sayjava/behave/website/docs/endpoints.md

 ---
 id: endpoints
-title: Configure Endpoint Behavior
+title: Configure Endpoint
 sidebar_label: Endpoints
 slug: /endpoints
 ---

-The primary functionality of `behavior-server` is to mock endpoints that can then be invoked by clients to respond with the configured response.

-If the `behavior-server` receives a request with no configured behavior, it will return an HTTP `404` response with the requested path.
+The `behavior-server` uses behaviors to respond to http requests it receives.
+The server matches the requests it receives to the list of configured behaviors.
+It will use the first matched behavior as a response to the request and when it can't match a request to a behavior, it will return an http `404` response back to the client

-## Behavior
+## Server Behavior

-A behavior is a JSON document describing how the `behavior-server` respond to requests
+A Behavior is a JSON document describing how the `behavior-server` should respond to http requests it receives.

-The server will receive behavior documents on `http://localhost:8080/_api/behaviors` with a `PUT` method. e.g
+Behaviors can be created on the server by sending an http request to the behavior endpoint of the server. e.g

 ```shell
 curl -v -X PUT "http://localhost:8080/_/api/behaviors" -d '[